antoniskaraolis/ARIMA-Model-Stock-Price-Prediction/README.md

 ## Getting Started

-1. Install the required Python libraries using:
+1. Install the required Python libraries using: pip install -r requirements.txt

 2. Review the report for a detailed analysis and findings.